undreamai/LLMUnity/README.md

 <details>
 <summary>Use a remote server</summary>

-You can also use a remote server that does the processing and have Characters that interact with it.To do that:
+You can also use a remote server that does the processing and implement Characters that interact with it.
+To do that:
 - Create a project with a GameObject using the `LLM` script as described above.
 Enable the `Remote` option and optionally configure the port.
 - Create a second project with the game characters using the `LLMCharacter` script as described above.
   Enable the `Remote` option and configure the host and port with the IP address (starting with "http://") and port of the server.